-One thing I really like about the auto-translation feature is that the Microsoft Edge translate page automatically detects the website language and translates into a preferred one.
+One thing I like about the auto-translation feature is that the Microsoft Edge translate page automatically detects the website language and translates it into a preferred one.
 We also have the option to choose any other output language.

-How to Translate Web Page in Edge Computer?
+Translate Web Page

-- Launch the Microsoft Edge Computer.
+- Launch the Microsoft Edge on your computer.

-- Click on menu for options.
+- Click on the More menu for options.

 - Select the Settings menu from the list.

-- Expand the Language menu within the Advanced section.
+- Expand the Language menu.

 - Enable the toggle button against — Offer to translate pages that aren’t in a language you read.

-- Launch the Microsoft Edge browser.
+- Launch the Edge browser on your computer.

 - Open any website page in a foreign language (ex: Chinese).